dbosle/Organize-Photos/README.md

 # Organize Photos
-* To Organize Photos in a folder by date Order
+* Organize photos in a folder by date order
 * It has simple gui support